 AH&LA Green Resource Center

 No matter where you are in the greening process, we have tools and resources to take your efforts to the next level.
-For personal assistance, find out how you can get a one-on-one appointment with the Green Guru.

 If you're in the beginning stages, you'll want to start out with the lowest hanging fruit.

 Best Practices - check out what properties nationwide have successfully implemented to reduce their carbon footprint

 Eco-Education - review expert-written publications on do's and don'ts

 Eco-Suppliers - how green your vendors are reflects back on you, so take a look at this list of trusted Allied suppliers

 14 Minimum Green Guidelines - developed by AH&LA and TripAdvisor, these are the basic tactics for any property looking to be considered eco-friendly

 Once you've gotten your feet wet, you'll want to record and build off your successes.

 Benchmarking - "Reporting Your Hotel Carbon Metrics and Responding to Green RFPs."
 Review this methodology to measure greenhouse gas emissions for your meeting rooms and guestrooms.